Ptero-Community-Docs/eggdocs/docs/egg-basics/egg-components.md

 This section still needs some clarification, feel free to contribute!
 :::

-Logs are competely handeled by the daemon now and use the docker logs to output the complete output from the server.
-This can be set like below.
+In Pterodactyl 1.x, log configuration is usually left empty, because Wings streams all container output by default, it looks like:
 ```json
 {}
 ```
-### Configuration Files
+## Configuration Files
-Here you can set up configs the game or service will use and make them modifiable using the [Config Parser](../egg-advanced/config-parser.md).

 :::caution
 This is generally recommended for advanced users and not very advisable for newcomers to making eggs.
 :::
+### What do you use Configuration files for?
+You can set up configs the game or service will use and make them modifiable using the [Config Parser](../egg-advanced/config-parser.md).

 ### Startup Configuration
 This is a json string of words or phrases that the Wings service will look for in the console output of your egg in order to determine if it finished starting up or not.